West Penn Hospital

 Nurses at West Penn Hospital take pride in providing the highest-quality, patient-focused care in state-of-the-art facilities.
 We work closely with physicians and other staff to help each patient/family achieve their optimal health goals.
 We seek to advance professionally and contribute to the health of our communities near and far.

-Nursing practice at West Penn Hospital is based on the theory framework of Imogene King and on the American Association of Critical-Care Nurses (AACN's) Synergy Model for Patient Care, as described in the article below by Jacqueline A. Collavo, MA, BSN, RN, NE-BC, Director, Nursing Operations and Magnet Recognition Program®, West Penn Hospital, that appeared in the Nursing Division's peer-reviewed journal (vol. 15, no. 2) Professional Paradigms.
+Nursing practice at West Penn Hospital is based on the theory framework of Imogene King and on the American Association of Critical-Care Nurses (AACN's) Synergy Model for Patient Care, as described in the article below by Jacqueline A. Collavo, MA, BSN, RN, NE-BC, Vice President and Chief Nursing Officer, West Penn Hospital, that appeared in the Nursing Division's peer-reviewed journal (vol. 15, no. 2) Professional Paradigms.

 Synergy and Nursing Professional Practice